aryan098-max/Plant-Disease-Detection/README.md

 The system is designed to identify diseases in various plants through an end-to-end process.
 It accepts images of plant leaves as input, either uploaded or captured in real-time using the device's camera.
 The system then classifies the leaf based on potential diseases it may have.
 It can identify 15 different classes across three types of plants: potato, tomato, and bell pepper.
 Additionally, the system provides a confidence score for each prediction, indicating the likelihood of each diagnosis.

+# Dataset
+The dataset is taken from kaggle - PlantVillage data set

 # About the Model
 ## Model Architecture
 ![model](https://user-images.githubusercontent.com/66490787/219868725-9701133d-2f97-4fac-8f8b-c6108811dbdf.jpg)